pylhc/pylhc.github.io/docs/procedures/kmod.md

 # Measuring $\beta^{*}$ Using K-Modulation in the LHC

 The important stuff.
-This decides over lumi and lives in the experiments.
+This decides over luminosity and lives in the experiments.

 ## Measurement